oVirt/ovirt-site/source/community/about/community-guidelines.html.md

 * Violent threats or language directed against another person
 * Discriminatory jokes and language
 * Posting sexually explicit or violent material
-* Posting (or threatening to post) other people's personally identifying information ("doxing")
+* Posting (or threatening to post) other people's personally-identifying information ("doxing")
-* Personal insults, especially those using racist or sexist terms
+* Personal insults
 * Unwelcome sexual attention
-* Advocating for, or encouraging, any of the above behavior
+* Advocating for, or encouraging, any of the above behaviors
-* Repeated harassment of others.
+* Repeatedly participating in any of the above behaviors.
 In general, if someone asks you to stop, then stop.

 ## Resolve conflicts the community way